anyscale/hermetic/README.md

 2. Agents should do only one thing.
 3. By creating different environments containing the same agents, we can do effective evaluations.
 4. You should be able to deploy an environment and everything in it into production.

+When we do things in this way, we can simplify the testing, evaluation and comparison process.
+We can set up our environment as a test environment or a production environment, we can re-use our models across different modalities and presentations.